-With that, here are some of the emerging trends in 2022 that will affect your field force and how you can prepare for them.
+Here are some emerging trends in 2022 that will affect your field force and how you can prepare for them.

 1. Wide-spread use of cloud technology

-Field service requires mobility and flexibility for their operations.
+Field service requires mobility and flexibility for its operations.
 Hence, they will also need tools that can move around with them.
 This is where cloud computing comes in.
-With this type of technology, your employees have access to communication apps and other business-related software from their own devices.
+With this technology, your employees can access communication apps and other business-related software from their own devices.
 This allows them to work effectively and efficiently at any time and anywhere.

-Field force management tools can become a powerful strategy in improving customer experience and satisfaction.
-You can use it to collect data and information to find out if a particular field or market is feasible for the company to invest in.
+Field force management tools can become a powerful strategy for improving customer experience and satisfaction.
+You can use it to collect data and information to determine if a particular field or market is feasible for the company to invest in.
 Hence, many businesses have started using it as a primary tool for research and analysis.

 The Internet of Things (IoT) is gaining momentum as devices and appliances become smarter and more sophisticated.
 In fact, a recent report said that the demand for the IoT will reach 487.30 billion by 2024.
 This shows an 18% increase in the coming years as businesses recognize its usefulness in field force management.